Noahsok/React-JS-core-principles/Terms.md

 #### DOM

 - The "DOM" is a tree structure that represents the HTML of the website, and every HTML element is a "node"

+another way to look at this is:

+- The DOM represents a document with a logical tree.
+Each branch of the tree ends in a node, and each node contains objects.
+- DOM methods allow programmatic access to the tree; with them you can change a document's structure, style of content.